wp-plugins/print-money/readme.txt

 Yes, it is, as well as with the latest PHP.

+=How do I apply a button to a photo?=

+Install the plugin.
+By default, a hover button will appear when your mouse appears over an image.
+You can however change this via settings to appear at the top right, top left, bottom right, bottom left etc.

+=How do I prevent a button from appearing on a photo?=

+In the settings of Print Money, scroll to the bottom, and add any pages you wish to prevent the button from showing.

+=How do I make a hover button (an invisible button)?=

+This is the default setting.

+=How do I change the "look" of a visible button?=

+You can change the text in the settings.
+If you wish to change the actual appearance, you’ll need to know some css and css attributes.
+You can add CSS inside of wp-admin or to our stylesheet within the plugin “samplestyle.css”

+=How do I get paid?=

+Click the link at the top right of the settings “View/Withdraw Your Earnings”.
+From that link, set up your free account, check your withdrawal limit.

+=Can I make more (or less) than 15%?=

+You earn exactly 15% per sale from your site, based on the type of product that your user decided to buy.
+Some product prints are more valuable than others, resulting in bigger sales for you.

+=The button isn’t showing for us?=

+Please contact daveaite@gmail.com

+=How did you determine 15% to admins?=

+We price the products low and affordable for users to get their prints.
+15% is a large chunk of the earnings when a majority of the cost goes to the creation of the actual print, shipping, developer and operational costs.

+=Can I earn a lot?=

+Yes, this is a very easy and affordable, way of creating prints out of the photos on

 == Screenshots ==

 1. Print Money button shows when hovering over WordPress image